 As part of the Wellhead Protection Plan, baseline and future periodic ground-water sampling should be performed at each golf course.
 In order to establish a baseline of ground-water quality, the water should be sampled and analyzed for all of the chemicals that have been used at the golf course in the last five years.
-Once the baseline groundwater quality is established, the well water should be sampled at least every five years.
+Once the baseline groundwater quality is established, the well water should be sampled at least every five years, more frequent sampling is recommended for shallow water table wells.
 If chemicals are detected at levels of potential concern, then more frequent sampling for those chemicals may be necessary to understand fate and transport characteristics.
 An environmental risk evaluation should be performed if golf course chemicals are detected.